mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-8.md

 ReferenceError:Occurs when trying to access a variable in the TDZ.
 Example: console.log(a); // ReferenceError: Cannot access 'a' before initialization

+# Where does the value actually get stored?

+✅ 1. var a = 1;
+📌 Where is the value stored?
+👉 Inside the Global Object (window) as a property.
+📁 Real storage:
+window = {
+  a: 1
+}
+🚀 Meaning:
+a is stored as window.a
+Value lives inside the Global Object’s property slot

+✅ 2. let a = 1;
+📌 Where is the value stored?
+👉 Inside the Global Lexical Environment (GLE) or script scope NOT inside the window object.
+📁 Real storage:
+Global Lexical Environment = {
+  a: 1   // but not on window
+}
+🚀 Meaning:
+a exists
+value is stored in the lexical environment’s environment record NOT as window.a

+✅ 3. const a = 1;
+📌 Where is the value stored?
+👉 Same place as let → Global Lexical Environment (GLE) 📁 Real storage:
+Global Lexical Environment = {
+  a: 1   // const binding
+}
+🚀 Meaning:
+a exists
+stored in the lexical environment, not on window cannot be reassigned

 **Hoisting Behavior:**

 var declarations are hoisted but initialized with undefined.